girlscript/winter-of-contributing/Android_Development/Flutter/Introduction_To_Dart/exercises.md

 ## 💻 Exercises

-### Exercise 1

-1. Create a string and print the same
+- Create a string and print the same

 ```dart